Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Main Results

-which can only be fine-tuned in practice.
-Nonetheless, some insights have been offered.
-First, $\mu$ cannot be too large because the zeroth-order estimator of the ascent direction is only accurate when the perturbation distance is small, as shown in non-convex optimization~\citep{NesSpo_17,LiuCheChe_19}.
-Second, $\mu$ also cannot be arbitrarily small as chosen in vanilla zeroth-order optimization algorithms because, in that case, the perturbed policy $\pi_{\vtheta_t'}$ may be indistinguishable by panelists, and the convergence is not guaranteed.
-The moderate perturbation requirement is similar to \texttt{ZPG}~\citep{ZhaYin_25}, because in both algorithms, the gradient bias is amplified by the inverse of perturbation distance.
-However, they come from different sources: in \texttt{ZSPO}, the amplified bias comes from the panelist distinguishability limit and approximating population-level preference via majority vote, and in \texttt{ZPG}, it comes from recovering reward difference using the non-linear inverse link function.
+To achieve it, we need to fine-tune the hyperparameter $\mu$ in practice since it requires the knowledge of $\varsigma(\cdot)$ and $\varepsilon_D^*$, and a practical choice is discussed in Appendix~\ref{sec:appendix-discussion-convergence}.
+Some insights are offered.
+First, $\mu$ cannot be too large because the zeroth-order estimator of the ascent direction is only accurate when the perturbation distance is small~\citep{NesSpo_17}.
+Second, $\mu$ also cannot be arbitrarily small as in vanilla zeroth-order optimization because the perturbed policy $\pi_{\vtheta_t'}$ may be indistinguishable by the preference oracle, and the convergence is not guaranteed.
+The moderate perturbation is similar to \texttt{ZPG}~\citep{ZhaYin_25}, where the biases of both gradient estimators are amplified by $1/\mu$.
+However, the reasons differ: in \texttt{Sign-SZPO}, the bias arises from the distinguishability of preferences and from approximating the population-level preference via majority vote, whereas in \texttt{ZPG}, it arises from recovering the reward difference using a non-linear link function.

-\textbf{Panelist Quality.} The result in Theorem~\ref{thm:zspo} depends on the preference model, i.e., the deviation function $\varsigma(\cdot)$, which constitutes the majority vote error.
-If the panelists are better trained to distinguish candidates with similar average returns, $\varsigma(\cdot)$ is closer to a step function.
-Then, the majority vote error will decrease faster, resulting in a better convergence rate.
-On the other hand, for the same pair of trajectories, we can also require multiple panelists to provide preferences and then aggregate the results via a majority vote.
-This is equivalent to querying a better-trained panelist with a more step-like deviation function, and a better convergence rate is anticipated.